Steps to Receiving Financial Aid at EWU

 **Students from the western states/territories (AK, AZ, CA, CO, HI, ID, MT, NV, NM, ND, OR, SD, UT, and WY, CNMI, and Guam) may receive a scholarship to reduce tuition.

-***Room and Board rates are based on a double room with a gold meal plan option.
+***Housing and Meal rates are based on a double room with a gold meal plan option.
 The actual rate will vary depending on the room rate and meal plan that you choose.
 Living costs for students who are with parents or off-campus are lower.

 ****The Transportation and Personal Expense averages are based on an annual survey conducted by the Washington Financial Aid Association (WFAA).